picnoir/DobadoBots/README.md

 [![Travis Status](https://travis-ci.org/NinjaTrappeur/DobadoBots.svg?branch=master)](https://travis-ci.org/NinjaTrappeur/DobadoBots)
 ![Screenshot](https://raw.githubusercontent.com/NinjaTrappeur/dobadobots/master/doc/dobadobots.png)

-Dobadobots is a videogame in which you program your own robot AI.
+Dobadobots is a video-game where you program your own robot AI.
 The goal of the game is to move the robot to the objective (the orange square).

 You can program the robot using a custom programming language documented in the **Language** section of this readme file.